This article is part of the 7-part Testing LangGraph Applications series. The examples come from the langgraph-testing-demo repository.

 (retry)

-The interesting part isn’t the happy path — it’s the reviewer.
+The interesting part isn’t the happy path.
+It’s the reviewer.

 The reviewer can: